SkiFire13/master-thesis/chapters/3-algorithm.typ

 //       - if the left subformula current move is the same and the right subformula iterator has reached its end then advance the left subformula iterator:
 //         - if that reaches its end then this iterator also has reached its end;
 //         - otherwise this iterator current move has changed.
-//       - if the legt subformula current move is the same and the right subformula iterator has not reached its end then
+//       - if the left subformula current move is the same and the right subformula iterator has not reached its end then

 == Improvements

 === Graph simplification

 In the local strategy iteration it may happen that we learn about the winner on a vertex that is not the one we are interested in.
 When this happens we will do a lot of wasted work in the subsequent valuations steps, since it will have to visit its edges again and again.
-// TODO(Prof): Explain cosa?
 We now propose a transformation that produces a compatible graph and reduces the amount of edges of vertices in the definitely winning sets, thus decreasing the amount of work that the valuation step needs to perform.
 Informally, the idea will be to replace all outgoing edges from vertices in a definitely winning set with one pointing to one of the four auxiliary vertices $w0$, $l0$, $w1$ or $l1$ in such a way that its winner is preserved and the graph remains bipartite.

 #definition("simplified graph")[